-The RESNA 2017 Student Design Competition is open for submissions!
+The RESNA 2017 Student Design Competition is closed

 The RESNA Student Design Competition (SDC) is an annual competition that showcases creative and innovative assistive technology designs that help people with disabilities function more independently.
 Student teams represent a wide variety of disciplines including mechanical, electrical, and biomedical engineering; computer information science; architecture; and physical and occupational therapy.
 Entries are judged on originality, quality of design, and usefulness to persons with disabilities.
 SDC winners have frequently moved on to become leaders in the field of assistive technology.
 Only undergraduate and masters level graduate students currently enrolled in a college or university are eligible to apply.